oevkaya/datafest_UoE/content/faq.md

 #### <i class="fas fa-question-circle fa-fw"></i> What are the prizes?</h4>

-Prizes include medals, student memberships to the American Statistical Association, and e-student memberships to the Royal Statistical Society with free print copies of the Significance magazine.
+Prizes include medals, student memberships to the American Statistical Association, and e-student memberships to the Royal Statistical Society, and books.
 We'll have a few other surprises as well!

 ---